ministryofjustice/feed-parser/README.md

  |_|  \___|\___|\__,_| |_|   \__,_|_|  |___/\___|_|

 ```
-# Feed Parser
+# FeedParser
-Microservice that takes internal/external feeds and compiles them into xml and json formats.
+Microservice that takes the external Oleeo feed, cleans the XML data to our specifications, converts that to json and then uploads it to our namespace's assosiated s3 bucket.

 # Deployment